Pre-trip Guide: The Fishing

 A Quick Overview of Tactics and Techniques

 How do I catch peacock bass? —Well, first, you have to get to them — and that doesn’t mean Florida or Panama or Hawaii.
 The giant peacock bass (Cichla temensis) is found only in the Amazon.
-And even when you get there, every inch of the Amazon looks like it holds fish to the peacock bass novice.
+And even when you get there, to the peacock bass novice, every inch of the Amazon looks like it holds fish.
 But, ever-changing conditions, such as water level, temperature, oxygen content, food availability and spawning cycles all impact where peacocks can actually be caught.
 Too much water? - the baitfish (and the peacocks right behind them) will simply go into the jungle - we just can't catch peacocks there.
 Too little water? - they'll head for the river channel - it's pretty tough to catch them there also.
-But, as water levels drop just below banksful (the level of the river's natural banks), peacocks become concentrated in back waters, lagoons and floodplain remnant structure - this is where we love to fish for them.
+But, as water levels drop just below bankful (the level of the river's natural banks), peacocks become concentrated in back waters, lagoons and floodplain remnant structure - this is where we love to fish for them.
 This is Acute Angling’s single most important function to you, the angler; it’s our job to know where peacocks can be found; in water where they can be caught; and to take anglers there.

 Where do I cast? — Peacock bass are "keystone" predators (species critical to an ecosystem’s balance) in the waters they occupy, to the extent that their presence or absence can change the ecological balance of an aquatic system.
-Like largemouth bass, peacocks often prefer 'structure' of some sort.
-Rocks, fallen logs, points and sand bars are where peacocks will usually be lurking.
-Larger peacocks, however, may often be found feeding or baby-sitting in open water, so it is wise to heed your guide's recommendations on where to cast.
-If there are dolphin or other large predators in the area, peacocks will tend to hold tightly to structure.
+Peacock bass often typically relate to 'structure' of some sort.
+Rocks, fallen logs, flooded balsa wood stands, points, standing timber and sand bars are where peacocks will often be lurking.
+Peacocks, however, may often also be found feeding or baby-sitting in open water, so it is wise to heed your guide's recommendations about where to cast.
+If there are dolphin or other potential predators in the area, peacocks will tend to hold tightly to structure.
 Make sure to cover productive water as thoroughly as possible.
 Sometimes, the difference of a few inches in your cast can be the difference between an immediate strike or complete disinterest.
-During spawning periods, peacocks vacate 'structure' and spawn on sandy bottoms in three to six feet of water.
+During spawning periods, peacocks vacate typical 'structure' and spawn on sandy bottoms in three to six feet of water.

 Peacocks often roam about in small schools hunting baitfish, periodically bursting into a frothing feeding frenzy.
 When this situation is encountered, get your lure or fly in front of feeding fish as quickly as possible.
 This may sound easy, but peacocks tend to move fast as they tear through baitfish.
 The sooner you can cast to them after they've been spotted feeding, the better your chance of a hookup.
 Peacocks are greedy and highly competitive when in a group.
 Always cast a free lure or fly right next to any hooked fish (unless your partner is hooked up to a giant, when it's best to reel in and get out of the way).
 Another peacock will almost always be close by (often attracted by the commotion).
 If no strikes result, probe the surrounding area thoroughly before moving on.

 During extended periods of very hot, dry weather, high water temperatures combined with low oxygen levels may force peacock bass out of the lagoons and into the main channel of the river.
 Here, they will tend to locate themselves around rock piles, bushes, sand bars, points, and log jams, which offer both protection and ready access to hunting grounds.
-The mouths of lagoons are often extremely productive also.
+The mouths of lagoons can also be extremely productive.

 How do I hook them? — Set the hook — hard - and make sure it’s in the fish.
 First time peacock anglers, when fishing topwater lures, instinctively react to the startling explosion of a peacock by triggering a hook set, even though the fish may not actually have the lure.
 Peacocks will often swirl at or slap a lure or even blast it out of the water and then come back around and firmly grab it on the second pass.
 It's hard to remember at first, but don't reflexively set the hook or jerk the lure away on the strike.
 Wait until you feel the fish's weight, then set the hook, hard.
 Big peacocks have tough mouths.
 Don't be fooled into thinking you are hooked up just because a fish is taking line.
-Even if not hooked, they'll often hold on to a lure or fly and run for quite some time before spitting it out.
+Even though not actually hooked, they'll often hold on to a lure or fly and run with it before simply letting go.

 If the fish doesn't actually take the lure on the first strike, keep it moving.
 Peacocks will almost always lose interest in a lure or fly that just sits on the surface.
 If you continue to patiently work it however, the fish will often follow and hit the lure a second or even a third time, sometimes following it right to the boat.
 If they do lose interest, quickly cast a jig or subsurface lure or fly in the immediate area.
 This often elicits another strike.

 How do I land them? — Never try and 'horse' a big peacock; Don't underestimate their power.
 Even moderately-large peacock bass are powerful enough to break heavy line, pull screws out of plugs, straighten saltwater hooks, and mutilate split rings.
 If a big fish is headed for structure, apply side pressure to the rod (sweep it in the direction you want the fish to go — keeping the tip low).
 This can help 'steer' the fish in a better direction.
 If you crank your drag down too tight, they'll almost always snap the line, or pull the hook out of their mouth.
 If a fish does make it into cover, don't give up.
 Back off on the pressure, your guide will drift over the fish and wait for the boat to spook the fish out of its hiding place -- they'll often untangle themselves.
 If your drag is set too tight when they bolt, a break off is usually inevitable.
 Even when a fish comes to the boat, never assume it's ready to give up.
 Always keep a properly set drag to absorb a last minute run.
-Never change the guide’s setting.
+You should be able to pull out line by hand with a properly set drag.
+If you’re not sure, let the guide set the drag.

 Like all fishing, lure and fly selection can be a complicated matter due to variable fishing conditions.
 Water clarity, weather, brightness, and time of day will all dictate what type of lure or fly you should choose.
 Some argue that lure size is essential.
 Usually you will catch more fish with jigs, smaller lures or flies, although a high percentage of trophy peacocks are caught on larger baits.
 Lure or fly color doesn't seem to be as important as lure shade.
 If it's bright out, use a light-colored lure or fly.
 Dark shades can be more productive in low light conditions.
 Generally, anglers will do best by relying on their guide for these decisions.
 For more information see our Peacock Primer - Part II.

 CATCH AND RELEASE - To insure the best fishing possible, we are firm believers in a strict catch and release policy.
 Peacock bass species are very robust fishes.
-Studies have shown that they have a very low mortality rate after capture, however there can be a higher mortality rate on mishandled or carelessly released peacock bass (mainly due to dolphin and piranha predation).
+Studies have shown that they have a very low mortality rate after capture, however there can be a higher mortality rate on mishandled or carelessly released peacock bass (significantly due to dolphin and piranha predation).
 We strongly encourage all anglers to fully resuscitate fish and be patient while guides release them in a secure place near structure.
 Our guides are well trained in fish handling and care.
-If you want to photograph, measure, or weigh the fish, the guide will hand the fish to you using a device called a BogaGrip, which does not harm the fish.
+If you want to photograph, measure, or weigh the fish, the guide will hand the fish to you using a device called a BogaGrip, which helps avoid injury to the fish.
 Please keep your hands out of their gills.
-Your understanding and cooperation will ensure that all our fisheries remain as productive as ever.
+Your understanding and cooperation will ensure that all our fisheries remain productive.

 Lure and Fly Guidelines